Xor-el/BaseNcodingPascal/README.md

 	  BaseSpecial := B32.Special;
 	 // There are some other important properties but those are left for you to figure out. :)
-	 // Also no need to "Free" the Created Instance Since it is Reference Counted. end;
+	 // Also no need to "Free" the Created Instance Since it is Reference Counted.
+	// or for a simple one-liner to Base32 Encode a String TBaseFactory.CreateBase32().EncodeString('Fish');
+    end;
 ```